arXiv/arxiv-docs/source/help/policies/submission_agreement.md

 - arXiv reserves the right to reclassify, reject, or remove any submission.
 - Submissions will be automatically compared with other arXiv articles and detected text overlap may be noted.
-- In cases where public papers are found to violate arXiv policy that we may withdraw the paper and indicate the concern in the Comments metadata.
+- In cases where public papers are found to violate arXiv policy, arXiv may withdraw the paper and indicate the concern in the Comments metadata.
 - Metadata may be corrected to conform to arXiv standards.

 ## Grant of the License to arXiv